plumatic/schema/README.md

  - Annotation of function arguments and return values, with optional runtime validation
  - Schema-driven data **coercion**, which can automatically, succinctly, and safely convert complex data types (see the Coercion section below)
  - As of version 1.0.0, Schema also supports experimental `clojure.test.check` data **generation** from Schemas, as well as **completion** of partial datums, features we've found very useful when writing tests.
- - Schema is also built into our [`plumbing`](https://github.com/Prismatic/plumbing) library, and our [`fnhouse`](https://github.com/Prismatic/fnhouse) library illustrates how we build APIs easily and safely with Schema.
+ - Schema is also built into our [`plumbing`](https://github.com/Prismatic/plumbing) and [`fnhouse`](https://github.com/Prismatic/fnhouse) libraries, which illustrate how we build services and APIs easily and safely with Schema.

 ## Meet Schema